Package insert / prescribing information

 Dosage Forms and Strengths

-Linezolid 600 mg tablet: white, capsule-shaped, film-coated tablet debossed with "LZD" on one side and "600'' on the other.
+Linezolid Tablets 600 mg: white, oval shape, film-coated tablets debossed with "CIC" on one side and "1" on the other side.

 Linezolid formulations are contraindicated for use in patients who have known hypersensitivity to linezolid or any of the other product components.